fredrikwallander-git/Mini-Lessons/README.md

 # Mini-Lessons
-A set of small lessons to learn specific topics from
+A set of small lessons to learn certain Unity related specifics from.